NUS-SNL/linkguardian/switch_impl/sigcomm23-ae/README.md

 Protected Port(s) (1): 32(0)
 ...
 ```
-This means that the number of protected ports by LinkGuardian is 1.`32(0)` means
+This means that the number of protected ports by LinkGuardian is 1. `32(0)` means
-that LinkGuardianNB is running on devport 32 and packet ordering will not be
+that LinkGuardianNB is protecting devport 32 and packet ordering will *not* be
 maintained.

 Now, again run 5K flow trials: